-William J. Anthony is a Shareholder in the Albany and Hartford offices of Jackson Lewis P.C.
+William J. Anthony is is a Shareholder in the Albany office of Jackson Lewis P.C.
+He is admitted to practice in NY, CT and NJ.

-Mr. Anthony is the Chair of the firm’s National Class Action Practice Group.
+Mr. Anthony is the Leader of the firm’s National Class Action Practice Group.
 He served as Managing Partner of the Hartford office from 2000 until 2008.
-He is a member of the firm’s Management Committee.
-Upon graduation from law school, Mr. Anthony joined the San Francisco office of Jackson Lewis.
-He transferred to the firm's Morristown office in 1991, the Hartford office in 2000 and moved to our Albany office in 2012.
+He served on the firm’s Management Committee for a number of years.
+Upon graduation from law school, Mr. Anthony joined the San Francisco office of Jackson Lewis, transferred to the firm's Morristown office in 1991, the Hartford office in 2000 and moved to our Albany office in 2012.

 Among his published works, Mr. Anthony co-authored "What to do When Workers Can't Work," (New Jersey Law Journal, April 11, 1994), “Defending claims of Retaliatory Discipline,” (Connecticut Law Tribune, April 19, 2004), “Potential Disaster: The Employee Blogger,” (Connecticut Law Tribune, January, 2007), “The Danger of Bringing Stereotypes to Work,” (Connecticut Bar Association Labor & Employment Law Quarterly, Spring 2007), and “Be Careful When Reining in Social Media Use,” (Connecticut Law Tribune, October 25, 2010).